Are there any membership fees?

 Can I withdraw my savings?

-Subject to any loans secured against shares, you can withdraw up to £100 in cash from your savings at any time through our branch office.
-As well as coming into a branch, you also have the option of transferring your savings to other bank accounts, using our faster payment same day transfer service or you can apply for our Mastercard.
+Subject to any loans secured against shares, you can withdraw up to £100 in cash from your savings at any time through our office.
+As well as coming into the office, you also have the option of transferring your savings to other bank accounts.

 Will my savings be secure?